alicecaml/alicecaml.org/content/blog/package-hygiene-in-alice/index.md

   in this private output directory.
-- The package's _public_ output directory contains a file named `internal_modules_of_<package>.cmx` (replacing `<package>` with the name of the package), which is the output of running `ocamlopt.opt -pack` on all the object files in the package's private directory.
+- The package's _public_ output directory contains a file named `internal_modules_of_<package>.cmx` (replacing `<package>` with the name of the package), which is the output of running `ocamlopt.opt -pack ...` on all the object files in the package's private directory.
 All top-level modules of the package, corresponding to source files, are accessible as sub-modules of the `Internal_modules_of_<package>` module.
 There's a second file in the public